 |Title:||Head Women's Golf Coach|

-Nick Crovetti enters his third season as Head Women's Golf Coach.
+Nick Crovetti will begin his fourth season as Head Women's Golf Coach in 2014-15.
 Crovetti is the first-ever women’s golf coach at Merrimack, which started the program back in 2011-12.

 After an impressive rookie season, the women's golf team reached even greater heights in 2012-13.
 The Warriors did not wait long to make noise, winning their first tournament of the year that they participated in en route to a successful fall campaign.

-Then, in the spring, Merrimack truly caught fire; the Warriors continued to face off against top competition in the region before deciding to compete in the ECAC Championships due to the Northeast-10 Conference not sponsoring women's golf.
+Then, in the spring, Merrimack truly caught fire; the Warriors continued to face off against top competition in the region before deciding to compete in the ECAC Championships.
 In the ECAC's, Merrimack blew away the field by more than 30 strokes, helping the program lay claim to its first-ever conference championship in just its second year as a varsity sport.

 That was not all for the Warriors; then-sophomore Ali Reed became the first golfer in program history to earn an at-large bid to the NCAA Regionals.
 She then qualified for the NCAA Division II Tournament in Daytona Beach, Fla., where she competed against the nation's best golfers and finished inside the top-50.